Nonlinear inverse problem by T-matrix completion. I. Theory: General formulation of the ISP

 \section{General formulation of the ISP}

 Consider a linear operator ${\mathscr L}$ and the equation

 where $u({\bf r})$ is a physical field and $q({\bf r})$ is the source term.
 Note that \eqref{L_u_S} does not contain time but can depend parametrically on frequency.
 It can be said that we work in the frequency domain.
 Moreover, we consider only a single fixed frequency.
-Using different working frequencies as additional degrees of freedom for solving an ISP can be very useful but is outside of the scope of this paper.
+Using different working frequencies as additional degrees of freedom for solving an ISP can be very useful (especially if the contrast is approximately frequency-independent, as is often the case in seismic imaging) but is outside of the scope of this paper.

 Let ${\mathscr L} = {\mathscr L}_0 - V$, where ${\mathscr L}_0$ is known and $V$ is the unknown interaction operator that we seek to reconstruct.
 As discussed above, we assume at the outset that $V$ is an integral operator with the kernel $V({\bf r}, {\bf r}^\prime)$ but, eventually, the computed image will be obtained as a function of ${\bf r}$ only.
 We also assume that $V({\bf r}, {\bf r}^\prime) \neq 0$ only if ${\bf r},{\bf r}^\prime \in \Omega$, where $\Omega$ is a spatial region occupied by the sample.
 Our goal is to recover $V$ from the measurements of $u$ performed outside of the sample, assuming that it is illuminated by various external sources.
 We can not perform measurements or insert sources inside the sample, which would have greatly simplified the ISP solution if it was physically possible.